 Diagram 2: Use Case for Symbolic Execution?

-Code Intelligence GmbH has recently developed a software solution (CI Fuzz) that combines modern fuzzing technology with concolic execution.
-The solution does not just generate random inputs but uses machine learning to provide inputs that reach deeper into the code structure.
+With CI Fuzz, Code Intelligence offers a software solution that combines modern fuzzing technology with concolic execution.
+Contrary to many traditional fuzzers, CI Fuzz does not just generate random inputs.
+Instead, it uses machine learning to provide inputs that reach deeper into the code structure.
 Concolic execution is applied additionally in cases when the fuzzing algorithm reaches its limits.